How many private renters are there in Hounslow?

 How many prosecutions has Hounslow Council made against criminal landlords?

 Every council is divided between Councillors, who are elected politicians, and non-political officers, who are appointed to do a particular job.
-In Hounslow, this person might be useful to talk to:
+You could contact any one of your Ward Councillors.
+Additionally, in Hounslow, these people should be able to help: